-Customer doing an Upgrade on separate Database servers/instances for Production and Development environments.
+The user is performing an upgrade on separate database servers/instances for Production and Development environments.
 Windows platform - Oracle database.

-When installing the Platform Pack, the process creates SY900, DD900, OL900 on both the servers as mandatory components.
-When the Pristine and Development upgrade plan has been prepared, the production server is specified as Database server for System, OL and DD.
+When installing the Platform Pack, the process creates SY900, DD900, OL900 on both servers as mandatory components.
+When the Pristine and Development upgrade plan has been prepared, the production server was specified as Database server for System, OL and DD.

 Everything with the upgrade works fine until you get to the table conversions.
-When running Table Conversion Workbench, the table conversions start, but it prompts for the ID and password for Production Databases and populates "TESTDTA" in the ID field.
+When running Table Conversion Workbench, the table conversions start, but it prompts for the ID and password for Production Databases (where the System database resides) and populates "TESTDTA" in the ID field.

 For some reason, it is trying to connect to SY900, DD900 and OL900 with the ID 'TESTDTA'.